*The T&C's may from time to time change, see clause 1.iv), in which case the terms and conditions on the website prevail.

 14. Providers Responsibilities;

-(a) The Providers liability in contract, tort (including negligence or breach of statutory duty), misrepresentation, restitution or otherwise arising under or in connection with this agreement will be limited to an amount equal to the total of all fees paid or payable by the User for its use of Bright software products in the 1-month period in which the claim arose.
+(a) The Providers liability in contract, tort (including negligence or breach of statutory duty), misrepresentation, restitution or otherwise arising under or in connection with this agreement will (if applicable) be limited to an amount equal to the total of all fees paid or payable by the User for its use of Bright software products in the 1-month period in which the claim arose.

 Loss of profit;